mateie/stinger.js/readme.md

 # Disclaimer
-This project is educitional and is not associated with [Riot Developers](https://developer.riotgames.com/) or [TRNetwork](https://tracker.gg/). if you want to use their APIs for production/commercial purposes, contact either of them and request the access.
+This project is educitional and is not associated with [Riot Developers](https://developer.riotgames.com/)). if you want to use their APIs for production/commercial purposes, contact either of them and request the access.